 The best way to explore the island is to rent a car.
 Car rental companies in Tenerife are customer-oriented and, because of huge competition, the rental prices are low.

-You can check available options here:
+You can check available options and deals here: